Locations:

 Tourette Syndrome

 Tourette syndrome is a disorder that causes uncontrollable movements and vocal sounds called tics.
 It often shows up in early childhood and improves in adulthood.
 Tics can be mild or severe.
-About 200,000 people in the U.S. have a severe form of Tourette syndrome.
 Medication and therapy can help reduce tics.

-Tourette syndrome (TS) is a neurological disorder that affects the brain and nerves.
-TS causes a person to make sudden movements or sounds called “tics.”
+Tourette syndrome (TS) is a neurological disorder that affects your brain and nerves.
+It causes you to make sudden movements or sounds called tics.
 Tics are involuntary, so you can’t control or prevent them.
-Motor tics involve body movements, like shoulder shrugging.
-Vocal tics involve the voice, like throat clearing.
+Motor tics involve body movements, like eye blinking or shoulder shrugging.
+Vocal tics involve your voice, like sniffing or throat clearing.
 Motor tics tend to develop before vocal tics.

 Advertisement